jirkapok/GasPlanner/doc/roadmap.md

   * Recommended and recreational buttons still calculated even with invalid altitude (or any other control not in the same form)
   * Add limitation for shallow dives below 10 meters, that max. duration is limited to no deco limit and longer dives are saturation dives and this calculator does not work for them.
   * Add total dive time to results
-  * Add to documentation:
-    * that this app doesn't work in  Opera and FireFox
-    * "Add to home screen" doesn't work in Apple Safari (iPhone). (https://love2dev.com/pwa/add-to-homescreen/)
 * Add undo/redo to all pages
 * Add weighting calculator, see <https://www.facebook.com/watch/?v=400481725415718> (air weight is 1.225 g/l), see also <https://www.omnicalculator.com/physics/air-density> and <https://en.wikipedia.org/wiki/Density_of_air#Temperature>
 * Add gas density calculator (to be able understand to don't breath gas with higher density than 5.7 g/l):